 Log on to the database with your CSUSM username and password.
 To view virtual opportunities, use the "remote" tag in the opportunities section.

-For step-by-step instructions for using the database, see the Internship Placement Presentation (login as email@example.com).
+For step-by-step instructions for using the database, see the How to Find an Internship video (login as firstname.lastname@example.org).

 • If you want to work with a particular organization that is not in the database, refer to the steps for requesting a community partner.